top of page

 Backing rubber

-Note: Be careful which spare wheel carrier you buy - they are not one-size-fits-all.
+Be careful which spare wheel carrier you buy, as they are not one-size-fits-all.
 They vary from three, four, or five bolts, with different diameters between the bolts.
-So do a bit of research on what your spare wheel size is.
+Do a bit of research on the diameter of your spare wheel.
 There is a fantastic website called wheel-size.com which will give you all the information on which spare wheel carrier to buy for your specific van.

-Place the spare wheel carrier against the back door and mark the four drill points with a pencil.
+Place your chosen spare wheel carrier against the back door and mark the four drill points with a pencil.

 Drill the pilot holes into each of the four marks.